 Lecture notes will be provided in Ilias (https://ilias.studium.kit.edu/).
 Additional reference to literature will be provided, as well.

-7.121 Course: Laboratory Work in General and Inorganic Chemistry [T-CHEMBIO-108287]
+7.123 Course: Laboratory Work in General and Inorganic Chemistry [T-CHEMBIO-108287]

-Organisation:KIT Department of Chemistry and BiosciencesPart of:M-CHEMBIO-104026 - Laboratory Work in Inorganic Chemistry
+Part of: M-CHEMBIO-104026 - Laboratory Work in Inorganic Chemistry